 Over the Wall Baseball Academy, LLC is owned and operated by Michael & Stephanie Wallerich, along with Christopher Krepline.
 Over the Wall was founded on the premise that we need to build a better future by creating better people using baseball.
 It is the goal to get our youth better.
 The Green Bay area has not had the level of knowledge that Over the Wall offers.
-All of our instructors have at least played in College.
+All of our instructors have at the college level or higher.
 This allows them to say that they know what it takes to be at the next level because they did it.
 Mike and Chris both were stand out college players.
 They now have taken their knowledge and are offering it to the surrounding communities.

-Coach Krepline is in his fourth year as the Pitching Coach at St. Norbert College in De Pere, WI.
+Coach Krepline is in his 1st year as the Head Baseball Coach at Lawrence University in Appleton, WI.
+Previously he was the pitching coach at St. Norbert College in De Pere, WI.
 Formerly the pitching coach for Lawrence University, he previously spent a summer as an assistant coach with the Green Bay Bullfrogs in the Northwoods League.
 The Northwoods League is a premier collegiate league showcasing top college prospects from all over the country.
 It is the largest spectated league in the United States drawing in thousands of fans each game.

 Krepline also served as Reedsville High School’s head baseball coach for three years where he led them to a regional championship in 2012.
 Chris is also one of the Over the Wall Braves Head Coaches, 15-U. Chris is in charge of all thrown and pitching for the Developmental program and all trainings.